-Appendix F: Preventative Maintenance
+Appendix D: Preventative Maintenance

 Every one to two years, perform the following preventative maintenance procedures.
-For robots that are continuously moving 24 hours per day, 7 days a week at moderate to high speeds, Brooks recommends a one-year schedule.
-For robots with low duty cycles and low to moderate speeds, perform these procedures at least once every two years.
+For robots that are continuously moving 24 hours per day, 7 days a week at moderate to high speeds, a one-year schedule is recommended.
+For robots with low duty cycles and low to moderate speeds, these procedures should be performed at least once every two years.